DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/scarred-world.md

     * Option - **Mike's Advantage**: Roll Hit Dice with *Advantage*, i.e. the highest of two dice rolls

 ## Campaign Start
 Characters begin in ^city.FullNameLink^ as contracted members of the ^company.FullNameLink^.
 Each character must sign the employment [**CONTRACT**](./^contract.MarkdownName^).
-Players may create any character background they wish as long as it encompasses this fact.
+Players may create any character background they wish as long as it encompasses these facts.